FredericLiu/CarND-Path-Planning-Project/README.md

 The car never reach the max acceleration (10m/s^2) and jerk (10m/s^3) during driving.

-####Car does not have collisions
+4.Car does not have collisions

 The car didn't collide other cars during testing.

-4.The car stays in its lane, except for the time between changing lanes.
+5.The car stays in its lane, except for the time between changing lanes.

 This item could be satisfied during testing.

-5.the car is able to change lanes
+6.the car is able to change lanes

 This item could be satisfied during testing.